ZainRizvi/ZainRizvi.github.io/_drafts/deep-work-most-impactful-lessons.md

 The rest of the time can be spent in shallow work.

-The following are tactics designed to push you to not waste time on shallow work.
+The **following are tactics designed to push you to not waste time on shallow work**.
 They're all designed around getting you to deliberately choose how you're spending your time

-## Schedule Every Minute of Your Day
+## Tactic #1: Schedule Every Minute of Your Day

 At the beginning of each workday, divide your day into blocks and write what activity you'll be doing in each block.